-In all my I-just-got-offered-money-for-my-long-luxurious-haired vanity, I decided that I wanted a really good haircut, for the first time in my life.
+In all my I-just-got-offered-money-for-my-long-luxurious-haired vanity, I decided I wanted a really good haircut, for the first time in my life.
 A super amazingly good haircut, at the most expensive place in town.
 I was going to the spa!
-I was going to get the “haircut and style” with the master stylist herself!
-I was going to get pampered and look aaaahmazing!
+I was going to get a “haircut and style” with the master stylist herself!
+I was going to get pampered and look aaaahmaaaaaazing!

-Now, I don’t know if you know this or not (and I’m going to take a wild guess that you don’t) but when you sell your hair, you have to do it according to the specifications of the person who buys it.
-In my particular case, I was to cut it a certain length, in a certain way, and take “before,” “during” and “after” pictures of it being cut, so my buyer knew it was fresh hair.
-Or something, I really don’t know.
-In any case, I decided to go to this really expensive, fancy shmansy spa and have the master stylist take pictures of herself cutting my hair.
+Now, I don’t know if you know this or not (I’m going to take a wild guess that you don’t) but when you sell your hair, you have to do it according to the specifications of the person who buys it.
+In my case, I was to cut it a certain length, in a certain way, and take “before,” “during” and “after” pictures so my buyer knew the hair was fresh.
+Or something.
+I really don’t know why he needed the pictures, (and as I consider the possibilities, I don’t <want> to know.)
+Anyhoo, I decided to go to this really expensive, fancy schmansy spa and have the master stylist take pictures of herself cutting my hair.
 And somehow, it never occurred to me that this was a very, very, bad idea.

-So I walk into this very fancy salon, filled with very fancy people, the likes of which I’ve probably never seen in my life, because those people just don’t hang out at the Taco Bell and buy their clothes at the Goodwill.
-And I remind the receptionist about my very specific hair-care requirements, and she sweetly asks “Oh, are you donating your hair?”
-And why… Oh WHY couldn’t I have just said YES, but no, I had to be all truthful and stuff, and respond cheerfully: “No, I’m selling it!”
+So I walk into this very fancy salon, filled with very fancy people, the likes of whom I’ve probably never seen in my life (because those people don’t hang out at Taco Bell and buy their clothes at the Goodwill) and I remind the receptionist about my very specific hair-care requirements.
+She makes a note then sweetly asks “are you donating your hair?”
+And why… Oh WHY couldn’t I have just said YES?
+But nooooo, I had to be all truthful and stuff, and respond cheerfully: “No, I’m selling it!”

 You could have heard a pin drop.